Bridgeconn/vachan-api/README.md

 #### To deploy on server

 This would connect the app to the centrally hosted Kratos user DB.
-Need to set VACHAN_AUTH_DATABASE as environment variable.
+Need to set VACHAN_AUTH_DATABASE, VACHAN_SUPPORT_EMAIL_CREDS and VACHAN_SUPPORT_EMAIL as environment variable along with other required values.

 `docker-compose -f server-deploy.yml up --build --force-recreate`